Mr-Kumar-Abhishek/brain-beats-blog/_posts/2023-03-10-what-is-orange-noise-and-how-to-use-it.md

 tweet-title: What is Orange Noise and How to Use It?
 tweet-description: Orange noise is a type of noise that has a flat frequency spectrum, meaning that it has equal power at all frequencies.
 However, unlike white noise, which also has a flat spectrum, orange noise excludes the frequencies that correspond to musical notes.
 date: 2023-03-10
-keywords: frequency benefits, Brain Beats, Frequencies, colors of noise, orange noise, Brain wave entrainment, sound therapy, orange noise benefits
+keywords: frequency benefits, Brain Beats, Frequencies, colors of noise, orange noise, brainwave entrainment, sound therapy, orange noise benefits
 ---